 - Dill pickles

-- Red onions or pickled red onions
+- Red onion, pickled red onions or white onions

-- Bun or lettuce wrap
+- Bun or lettuce wraps

 Serving Suggestions

 To round out your meal, serve your quinoa burger with french fries, sweet potato fries, or parsnip fries.
 These are also perfect with corn on the cob, grilled or roasted veggies like zucchini, potatoes, or asparagus.
-You could also pair this veggie burger with one of these delicious summer salads like:
+You could also pair this veggie burger with one of these delicious summer salads:

 Expert Tips